Download a PDF of Presentations by Category

 How do archives differ from libraries?
 We will explore the colorful history of archives, types of archives & the roles they play, how they’re organized, and how to find and access their holdings using catalogs, databases, finding aids and digital collections.
 We’ll even talk about planning your own archives research trip!

-Learn some basic tips to get started in genealogy (or possibly fill in some gaps): interviewing, checking your home, using charts as tools, formulating research questions, tracking sources, online search tips, resisting Bright Shiny Objects, using social media intelligently, sharing your discoveries, and utilizing local experts.
+This is your chance to experience an overview of the “bare-bones basics” about resesarching your family history!
+Find out how to start with what you know, fill out classic forms (like Family Group Sheets or Pedigree charts), use desktop software, flesh out dates with historical sotires.
+[Breathe …] AND learn some basic tips on interviewing, checking your home, formulating research quersetions, tracking sourcees, online search tips, resisting Bright Shiny Objects, using social media intelligently, sharing your discoveries, and utilizing local experts.
 Whew!
-That’s a lot to pack in but Laura makes it fun!
+That’s a lot to pack in but Laura makes it fun! ** Companion study group available.

 Census Discoveries: The Springboard to Splashy Research